SNU-HCIL/2020-Fall-DCCP/template/public/md/file_exception.md

 ---
 # `text` mode vs. `binary` mode

-* Normally, files are opened in text mode, that means, you read and write .red[strings] from and to the file
+* By default, files are opened in .red[text] mode, that means, you read and write .red[strings] from and to the file

-* In binary mode: the data is read and written in the form of .red[bytes objects].
+* In .red[binary] mode: the data is read and written in the form of .red[bytes objects].
    * This mode should be used for all files that don’t contain text
    * e.g., JPEG or EXE files